xpdustry/javelin/README.md

 2. Choose a Mindustry server that will host the main Javelin server.

-   > I suggest you to choose your hub server or the one with the most RAM and CPU power.
+   > I suggest you to choose your hub server or the one that is the most stable.

    Go in the config file of the said server in `./javelin/config.properties` and edit the following properties :